andymeneely/project-timber-wolf/rules/RULES.md

 For example, Josh has a character named *Cam* who is a *Tinkerer* with *Assault* and *Smash 'n' Grab*.
 {:.example}

+**No evil twins.** You may NOT create a new named character with exactly the same card combinations as another named character.

 **Peristent Statuses**.
 A named character's status, such as "Busted", persists between games.
 Individual scenarios may assign statuses to named characters based on the outcome of a heist attempt.

 For following the above example, suppose _Cam_ is Busted at the end of a heist, then anyone who wants to play Cam again must use the Busted status.